 About Middle School Redesign

 Middle school students deserve experiences, tailored to their developmental stage, as they progress from elementary school towards high school.
-We are enhancing the middle school experience for all middle school students by offering more enrichment programming, designed to strengthen their academic and social-emotional skills and engage them more deeply in school.
+We are enhancing the middle school experience for all middle school students by offering more hands-on learning and enrichment programming, designed to strengthen their academic and social-emotional skills and engage them more deeply in school.
 Middle school students have more access to extracurricular sports, arts, and music than before, although more work needs to be done.

 We have also introduced new middle school models.
 In fall 2018, we opened two new middle school options by co-locating with existing schools.
 Holyoke STEM Academy was a theme selected due to community interest and alignment to the high school academies, and Veritas Prep Holyoke is modeled after a top-performing school in Springfield.
 And, in Fall 2021, our dual language program is expanding to 7th grade.
 Meanwhile, we continue to convert more of our PreK-8 buildings to elementary schools to open more space and specialized learning opportunities for PreK-5.
 With many different models of middle school in place, we have convened a middle grades collaborative study team to make recommendations on our vision and implications for a strong middle school for all students.